-• A cash contribution equal to an additional 50% of the first 6% of compensation that participants contributed to the Plan.
+• A cash contribution on March 8, 2016 equal to an additional 50% of the first 6% of compensation that participants contributed to the Plan.

-- A contribution of CCIC Common Stock equal to approximately 4% of each employee's annualized base salary as of March 31, 2014 based on the closing price per share of CCIC Common Stock as of April 2, 2014.
-On June 13, 2014, the contribution totaled 576 shares of CCIC Common Stock, with a total market price of approximately \$42,509. - A contribution of CCIC Common Stock equal to approximately 4% of each employee's annualized base salary as of December 31, 2014.
-On March 6, 2015, the contribution totaled 546 shares of CCIC Common Stock, with a total market price of approximately \$42,970 based on the closing price per share of CCIC Common Stock as of December 31, 2014.
+• A contribution of CCIC Common Stock equal to approximately 4% of each employee's annualized base salary as of December 31, 2015.
+On March 11, 2016, the contribution totaled 512 shares of CCIC Common Stock, with a total market price of approximately \$44,256 based on the closing price per share of CCIC Common Stock as of December 31, 2015.

-The discretionary equity securities contributions vest in the same manner as the Company's standard and annual discretionary cash matches.
-See "vesting description" below.
-Participants are able to sell such units and reinvest the proceeds into other Plan investment options at any time, even to the extent such amounts are non-vested.
+The discretionary securities contributions vest in the same manner as the Company's standard and annual discretionary cash matches.
+See "Vesting" below.
+Participants are able to sell such units and reinvest the proceeds into other Plan investment options at any time, even to the extent such amounts are unvested.

-The Company's total discretionary contributions were \$81,323 and \$122,500 for the years ended December 31, 2015 and 2014, respectively.
+The Company's total discretionary contributions were \$82,367 and \$81,323 for the years ended December 31, 2016 and 2015, respectively.